xuqi2024/openflexure-microscope/docs/upright_motors.md

 * Check that the motor cable is running through the cable tidy rather than pinched underneath.
 * Fasten the motor and cable tidy caps to the motor lugs of the x and y actuators of the main body with two [M4x6mm button head screws]{qty:4, cat:mech}
 * Attach a cable tidy cap to the motor lugs of the z-actuator of the main body with two [M4x6mm button head screws]{qty:2, cat:mech} **NOTE: there is no motor attached to the z-actuator of the main body**
-* Attach a motor to the z-actuator of the rectangular z-axis with two [M4x6mm button head screws]{qty:2, cat:mech} **NOTE: there is no cable tidy cap for the rectangular z-axis**
+* Attach a motor to the z-actuator of the seperate z-actuator with two [M4x6mm button head screws]{qty:2, cat:mech} **NOTE: there is no cable tidy cap for the seperate z-actuator**
 * Repeat for y and z actuators.
 For the z-actuator use the rectangular slot to the left of the actuator.